mapbender/mapbender-documentation/en/book/translation.rst

 Mapbender3 uses the translator service (`Translator <http://api.symfony.com/2.1/Symfony/Component/Translation/Translator.html>`_) which is a Symfony component.

-In the code you use the function **trans** to translate a text to the a language.
+In the code you use the function **trans** to translate a text into another language.

-Example how trans can be used in a Twig template:
+Example how the function **trans** can be used in a Twig template:

 .. code-block:: yaml